Frequently Asked Questions

 - + How do employers with full-time and part-time employees know whether they're required to offer health insurance?

-Once the federal calculation for full-time equivalent employees is finalized, all employers will want to determine whether they have at least 50 full-time equivalent employees.
-Penalties have been delayed a year, and will not be assessed until January 1, 2016 against employers with at least 50 full-time equivalent employees not offering health coverage in 2015, and will only be assessed if an employee gets the premium tax credit.
+Penalties for employers were delayed a year, and will not be assessed until January 1, 2016 against employers with at least 50 full-time equivalent employees not offering health coverage in 2015, and will only be assessed if an employee gets the premium tax credit.
 However, employers are advised to seek professional guidance.
 The rules are complicated.

 - + Are small employers who decide to buy health insurance for their employees required to do so through the Health Insurance Marketplace?

 No, small employers may buy health insurance for employees through SHOP or in the market outside the exchange.
-In either case for 2014, employers will purchase directly through the insurer or their agent.
 It will be important for small employers to understand and compare all options available to them.
 State licensed health insurance agents are available to help small employers compare options and determine which plan best meets their needs.

 - + Can insurers require employers to meet an employee participation rate to buy small group coverage through the SHOP Marketplace for Small Businesses or in the market outside the SHOP?

 Common practice in Kansas has been a participation rate of 75% of a small business’ employees taking the health care plan.
 However, the federal government set the rate at 70% for the SHOP Marketplace in Kansas and most other states.
 Regardless of the participation rate, small employers must be allowed to purchase coverage during an annual enrollment period that begins November 15 and extends through December 15 each year.

 - + Can small employers who are the sole employees of their business buy small group coverage either through the SHOP Marketplace for Small Businesses or outside the marketplace?